MohamedBassem/pixyll/_drafts/2018-10-28-the-crappy-game.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/2RfFhbd-tro" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-Some of the clips in this demo are from an over the internet match.
-That's why some of them are a bit lagging, the game was designed only for local network matches 😌
+Some of the clips in this demo are from an over-the-internet match.
+That's why some of them are a bit laggy, the game was designed only for local network matches 😌

 ## Grade